appscode/blog/content/post/proxysql-one-2022.06.01/index.md

 - KubeDB
 ---

-### Overview
+#### Overview

-<i>ProxySQL is an open source high performance, high availability, database protocol aware proxy for MySQL.
-ProxySQL helps you squeeze the last drop of performance out of your MySQL cluster with advanced connection management and flexible routing to scale across thousands of servers.
-ProxySQL is built with an advanced multi-core architecture to support hundreds of thousands of concurrent connections, multiplexed to thousands of servers.</i> - ProxySQL official website
+ProxySQL is an open source high performance, high availability, database protocol aware proxy for MySQL.
+To know more about ProxySQL, you may refer to the [Link](https://kubedb.com/docs/v2022.05.24/guides/proxysql/overview/overview/).

-In the latest KubeDB release we have added ProxySQL support for KubeDB MySQL.
+From the KubeDB release `v2022.05.24` we have added ProxySQL support for KubeDB MySQL.
 Now you can provision a ProxySQL server or cluster of ProxySQL servers with declarative yamls using KubeDB operator.

-With KubeDB operator , you can provision ProxySQL with much less effort than usual.
+With KubeDB operator, you can provision ProxySQL with much less effort than usual.
 To establish connection between KubeDB ProxySQL and KubeDB MySQL all you need to do is just mention the reference of MySQL object in your ProxySQL yaml.
 Which means, <br>
 * You don't need to create monitor user in the MySQL server on your own
 * You don't need to configure `mysql_servers` table manually in your ProxySQL
-* You don't need to run addition_to_sys.sql in the MySQL server yourself
+* You don't need to run `addition_to_sys.sql` in the MySQL server yourself
-* If you are willing to deploy a ProxySQL cluster, you also don't need to configure `proxysql_server` table manually
+* If you are willing to deploy a ProxySQL cluster, you also don't need to configure `proxysql_servers` table manually
 * And also if you want to bootstrap your ProxySQL servers with your own custom configuration, you just have to put that in a secret and mention that in the ProxySQL yaml, nothing else!

-In this blog post I will try to show the basic setup and will test some of the functionalities.
+In this blog post I will try to show the basic setup and will test some functionalities.
 We will follow these steps below,
 1) Install KubeDB
 2) Deploy MySQL Group Replication
 3) Deploy ProxySQL cluster